-we've all wished we could go back & fix the mistakes we've made - the relationship we ended on a stubborn & moody day, the money we sent to that desperate Indian prince that reached out to us through email, the books we lent to that friend who won't text us back. without time travel we can merely wallow in a regretful pool, but this need not be the case with modern digital audio workstations - you can reach back into your project's history through the magic of software & recover from misguided or accidental decisions you've made in the life of the track. today we're going to look at a few ways to do this in ableton live.
+We've all wished we could go back & fix the mistakes we've made - the relationship we ended on a stubborn & moody day, the money we sent to that desperate Indian prince that reached out to us through email, the books we lent to that friend who won't text us back.
+Without time travel we can merely wallow in a regretful pool, but this need not be the case with modern digital audio workstations - you can reach back into your project's history through the magic of software & recover from misguided or accidental decisions you've made in the life of your track.
+Today we're going to look at a few ways to do this in Ableton Live.

-you probably already know that when you dig through your undo history, any changes made while you're back there will erase all the steps that had come after. as doc brown explained to marty in back to the future part ii, making a significant alteration to the past will skew your reality into a new timeline & you will lose access to the one you came from.
+You probably already know that when you dig through your undo history, any changes make while you're back there will erase all the steps that had come after.
+As Doc Brown explained to Marty in Back to the Future Part II, making a significant alteration to the past will skew your reality into a new timeline & you will lose access to the one you came from.

-in live, you need to keep this in mind when you're traveling back to the past via undo - don't mess with anything to preserve the timeline as you know it so you don't lose any work. the cool thing is the copy command will not disrupt your undo history so you can take elements from earlier in your project that you may have deleted or altered in some undesired way & bring them back to the future.
+In live, you need to keep this in mind when you're traveling back to the past via undo - don't mess with anything that will cut off access to the timeline as you know it.
+The cool thing is the copy command will not disrupt your undo history, so you can take elements from earlier in your project that you may have deleted or altered in some undesired way & bring them back to the future.

 - undo back to when the clip/device/value existed in its desired state - don't touch anything

 - carefully select & copy what it is you want - be extraordinarily careful not to even nudge these when you select them or change any value else you'll lose everything you did afterwards